jcu-eresearch/TDH-Research-Data-Catalogue-pre1.8/creating_a_research_record.rst

    :figwidth: 50%
    :align: center

-   When a phrase describing the time period being consider is more appropriate then exact dates, use the Time Period field.
+   When a phrase describing the time period being considered is more appropriate than exact dates, use the Time Period field.

 So - use either the **From:** and **To:** fields *or* the **Time Period** field but not both!